Lufthansa signals end to economy class perk we all took for granted

 "They will be disappointed and they will whinge but they will also realise what they would have paid elsewhere."

 British Airways does serve hot second meals, including breakfast, on some long haul flights.
-But the airline did not respond to news.com.au's questions about their sad little glad-wrapped cheese sanger.
+But the airline did not respond to news.com.au's questions about their sad little glad-wrapped cheese sandwich